ftr9/ColorPicker_React/README.md

-# Getting Started with Create React App
+# Color Picker App made with React js (Select your favourite color,copy to clipboard and use it in your website)

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).